MarcoSchermers/gameday-api-docs/gameday-files/game.md

 #### <a name="tname">Name</a>

-`name` is the team's short name.
+`name` is the team short name.
 Generally, this is the team's city however, a handful of cities are home to multiple teams, in which case, the short name includes the nickname.
-Using New York as an example, the Yankees `name` value is the "NY Yankees" while the Mets' is the "NY Mets".
+Using New York as an example, the Yankees `name` value is the `NY Yankees` while the Mets' is the `NY Mets`.

 #### <a name="tfullname">Full Name</a>

-`name_full` is the team's full name.
+`name_full` is the team full name.

 #### <a name="tbriefname">Brief Name</a>

-`name_brief` is the team's nickname.
+`name_brief` is the team nickname.

 #### <a name="twins">Wins</a>

-`w` is the team's win total.
+`w` is the team win total.
 This total **includes** the results of the game in question.

 #### <a name="tlosses">Losses</a>

-`l` is the team's loss total.
+`l` is the team loss total.
 This total **includes** the results of the game in question.

 #### <a name="tdivisionid">Division ID</a>

 `division_id` is the ID number for the team's division.
-It has one of six values:
+It has one of the following values:

 + `200` -- American League West
 + `201` -- American League East